Loonz206/users/README.md

 # Express/GraphQL Course

-_Learning the bits about Express/GraphQL via a course_
+_Learning the bits about Express/GraphQL via a course referencing a local json db with json-server_

 to get started